AckerlyXu/heima/articles/virtual-machines/windows/migrate-single-classic-to-resource-manager.md

 ms.devlang: na
 ms.topic: article
 origin.date: 06/15/2017
-ms.date: 07/03/2017
+ms.date: 09/04/2017
-ms.author: v-dazen
+ms.author: v-haiqya

 ---

 # Manually migrate a Classic VM to a new ARM Managed Disk VM from the VHD

-This section helps you to migrate your existing Azure VMs from the classic deployment model to [Managed Disks](../../storage/storage-managed-disks-overview.md) in the Resource Manager deployment model.
+This section helps you to migrate your existing Azure VMs from the classic deployment model to [Managed Disks](managed-disks-overview.md) in the Resource Manager deployment model.

 ## Plan for the migration to Managed Disks